EonFlash/EonFlash/README.md

 ### Konichiwa!!.....Hi I am Chintan 👋

-I am a Cs undergrad who loves anime, manga and meeting new people.
+I am a Cs Graduate who loves anime, manga and meeting new people.

 - 🔭 I’m currently working on a personal project
-- 🌱 I’m currently learning Web Development and DS
+- 🌱 I’m currently learning Genrative AI
 - 👯 I’m looking to collaborate.
 - 📫 How to reach me: Email: gaurchintan@gmail.com
 - ⚡ Fun fact: There are genes that determine whether you’re an early riser or a night owl.